 1 Study Abroad Credit = 1 American University Credit

 Withdrawal from a Course:

-You may withdraw from a course within the first two weeks of the fall or spring semester or within the first three days of a summer or intensive course, and the course will be erased from your registration and transcript.
+You may withdraw from a course within the first week of the fall or spring semester or within the first three days of summer or intensive course, and the course will be erased from your registration and transcript.
 After final registration, no withdrawals are permitted, and all registered courses will appear on your transcript.

 Incomplete Coursework, Late Submissions, Finals:

 Students who have not completed all required assignments by the end of the designated grading period following the end of the semester, will receive a number grade which reflects the course work done up until that point.
 The grade of "Incomplete" is not given in the Study Abroad program of the International School.
 Late assignments will only be accepted with advance permission from the instructor and may result in a lower grade.

 Students are not permitted to leave the program before the end of the semester/course.

 Final exams are given during the last week of the semester.
 Final exams in all language courses (Hebrew and Arabic) take place on the very last day of the semester.
 Exams will not be given on any other day.
 Please keep this in mind when booking plane tickets.

 Final papers/ seminar papers will be due after the semester has ended.
 Final papers are due two weeks after the end of the semester and seminar papers are due one month after the end of the semester.
 Exact dates of final paper submissions will be given during orientation.